kinxshMain/CaneOS/README.md

 # CaneOS
 Welcome to my new project!
-For help, please type help in the console
+For help, please type help in the console running in the project

-Run by downloading and running the HTML document
+There are two ways to run the project:

+# Recommended

+Click the link below: